andreas-mausch/andreas-mausch.github.io/posts/2023-03-29-gnupg/index.md

 Key-Usage: cert
 Subkey-Type: RSA
 Subkey-Length: 2048
-Name-Real: Joe Tester
+Name-Real: My Name
-Name-Comment: with a comment
+Name-Comment: MyComment
-Name-Email: joe@foo.bar
+Name-Email: my@email.com
 Expire-Date: 0
 # Passphrase: <not used, passed via stdin>
 # Do a commit here, so that we can later print "done" :-)